Dr-Passmore/hobby-blog/blog/2024-04-21-Steam-Game-Recommendation.md

 #### Alien Vs Predator

 In addition, you also have games that blend genres.
-During this project, I noticed I owned the `Alien Vs Predator`[AVP] game, which highlights the challenge.
+During this project, I noticed I owned the `Alien Vs Predator`[AVP] game, which highlights the challenge to define a games genre.
 AVP has three campaigns:

 1. Alien Campaign - Action/Puzzle - Normally break certain things and learn the map to identify routes that bypass turrets etc
 2. Marine Campaign - Action/Horror - Complete objectives and avoid being killed by waves of aliens.
-Instant death by face hugger jump scare.
+Instant death by face hugger jump scares.
 3. Predator Campaign - Action/First Person Shooter - Slaughter your way through the campaign, with some occasional platforming.

 All three have very different experiences and play significantly differently from each other.

 ### Bias